International opposition rises over proposed EV tax lending in US - ExBulletin

 The U.S. Congress is considering a new $ 12,500 tax credit, which will include $ 4,500 for U.S.-made electric vehicles from the union and $ 500 for U.S.-made batteries.
 Only U.S.-built vehicles will be eligible for the $ 12,500 loan after 2027, according to a House proposal published this week.

-The proposal is backed by President Joe Biden, the United Automobile Workers Union (UAW) and many congressional Democrats, but is opposed by leading international vehicle manufacturers, including Toyota Motor Corp., Volkswagen AG, Daimler AG, Honda Motor Co., Hyundai Motor Co. and BMW AG.
+The proposal is backed by President Joe Biden, the United Automobile Workers Union (UAW) and many congressional Democrats, but is opposed by leading international vehicle manufacturers, including Toyota Motor Corp.
+(7203.T), Volkswagen AG (VOWG_p.DE) , Daimler AG, Honda Motor Co., Hyundai Motor Co.
+(005380.KS) and BMW AG (BMWG.DE).

 UAW President Ray Curry said the provision would “create and maintain tens of thousands of jobs for UAW members” and “would be a victory for vehicle manufacturing workers”.

-EV tax lending would cost $ 15.6 billion over 10 years and would disproportionately benefit the three major Detroit vehicle manufacturers – General Motors, Ford Motor and Chrysler Stellantis NV – who assemble their vehicles manufactured in US in factories represented by the union.
+EV tax lending would cost $ 15.6 billion over 10 years and would disproportionately benefit Detroit’s three major vehicle manufacturers – General Motors (GM.N), Ford Motor (FN) and Chrysler – Stellantis NV who assemble their US-made vehicles on union representation. plants.

 The ambassadors, who also include Poland, Sweden, Spain, Austria, the Netherlands, Belgium, Cyprus, Ireland, Malta, Finland, Romania and Greece, said the legislation would hurt international vehicle manufacturers.